 Transcending the Individual Human Mind.
-Although the contribution of the individual is critical and the capabilities of the unaided human mind are impressive, cognitive limits often require the use of external artifacts to augment our abilities.
-As the pace and scope of knowledge continues to expand, the ability of the individual to grasp all aspects of a problem becomes more difficult: the Renaissance scholar no longer exists.
+The power of the unaided, individual mind is highly overrated: the Renaissance scholar no longer exists.
 Although creative individuals are often thought of as working in isolation, the role of interaction and collaboration with other individuals is critical [Engelbart, 1995].
 Creative activity grows out of the relationship between an individual and the world of his or her work, and from the ties between an individual and other human beings.
+The predominant activity in designing complex systems is that participants teach and instruct each other [Greenbaum & Kyng, 1991].
+Because complex problems require more knowledge than any single person possesses, it is necessary that all involved stakeholders participate, communicate, and collaborate with each other.
+For example, domain experts understand the domain concepts and practice whereas system designers know the technology.
+Communication breakdowns are often experienced because stakeholders belonging to different cultures use different norms, symbols, and representations [Snow, 1993].